 [INCLUDE THE FOLLOWING DEFINITION: Sexual Misconduct refers to physical contact or non-physical conduct of a sexual nature in the absence of clear, knowing and voluntary consent.
-Examples include sexual or gender-based harassment, stalking, dating violence, and sexual violence.]
+Examples include sexual or genderbased harassment, stalking, dating violence, and sexual violence.]
+107

 89. If someone were to report a case of sexual misconduct to [INSTITUTION]...
+108

-Strongly Disagree Disagree Neutral Agree Strongly Agree Prefer not to respond a.
+Strongly Strongly Prefer not Disagree Disagree Neutral Agree Agree to respond a.
 Students would label the person making the report a troublemaker. b.
 Students would have a hard time supporting the person who made the report. c.
 The alleged offender(s) or their friends would try to get back at the person making the report. d.
 Students would support the person making the report.

-90. If you experienced sexual misconduct and you told friends/peers at [INSTITUTION], how would they respond?
+90. If you experienced sexual misconduct and you told friends/peers at [INSTITUTION], how would they respond?109